Keeping a Roof Overhead

 Explain your family's situation and offer a different payment plan.
 Check the possibility of smaller premiums through:

 - Changing to a monthly, quarterly or semi-annual payment plan with the same coverage.
 There is a service charge for making a smaller payment and this is based on the amount of the payment.
 Check the total yearly amount difference, and select the payment plan that will give you the most savings and still fit into your family's spending plan.

-- Changing the deductible.
+- Increasing the deductible.

-- Installing safety/security alarm systems.
+- Increasing safety/security alarm systems.

 - Examining coverage on other buildings and structures on your property.